top of page

 Euthanasia

-Euthanasia is the practice of allowing a terminally ill or gravely injured person to die more humanely.
-Usually by lethal injection or to stop medical treatments, but such procedures are meant to be done in a sympathetic and compassionate manner.
-Whether viewed as ethical or not, allowing people to pass in a more dignified manner to prevent further pain and suffering that are near death is a meaningful measure.
+Euthanasia is the practice of allowing a terminally ill or gravely injured person to die humanely with such procedures meant to be done in a sympathetic and compassionate manner.
+Whether viewed as ethical or not, allowing people to pass in a dignified manner to prevent further pain and suffering is a meaningful gesture.

-When nations are excessively overpopulated to the point that it becomes detrimental to the nation's welfare, it may be beneficial to consider expanding euthanasia to also include those who are not in life-threatening situations.
-Such as including criminal behavior/history, physical/mental disabilities, elderly who can't function on their own, financially distressed at any age, etc.
+When nations are overpopulated to the point that it becomes excessive and detrimental to the nation's welfare, it may be beneficial to consider expanding euthanasia to also include those who are not in life-threatening situations.
+Such as including criminal behavior/history, physical/mental disabilities, elderly who can no longer function, financially distressed at any age, etc.

 Abortion

-Until then, the alternative to abortion is to employ other measures such as to encourage adoption (with financial aid for surrogate mothers), forced sterilization at a young age (to prevent pregnancies), or develop the latest technology in artificial wombs (where the embryo is extracted and brought to full term in an incubator).
+Until then, the possible alternatives to abortion is to encourage adoption (with financial aid for surrogate mothers), forced sterilization at a young age (to prevent pregnancies), or develop the latest technology in artificial wombs (where the embryo is extracted and brought to full term in an incubator).

-When artificial wombs become available in the near future, another factor to consider is how to handle the number of children that will be raised by the program.
-In America, over one million abortions occur every year, which brings into question how to ensure adequate care for raising so many newborns when they come to term.
-Orphanages are already at capacity and won't be able to handle the influx of over a million newborns arriving every year.
+However, when artificial wombs become available, another factor that needs to be considered is how to handle the number of children that will be raised by the program.
+In America, over one million abortions occur every year, which brings into question how to adequately care for so many when they come to term.
+Orphanages are already at capacity and won't be able to handle the influx of over a million newborns arriving each year.

-There are approximately 60 million married couples in America, less in the ideal age group of 20-50 yrs, that may adequately raise the child into adulthood.
-With over a million abortions being replaced with a forced adoption policy, that results in roughly a 1-in-60 chance per year of being forced to raise another child for married couples.
-Over a period of 30 yrs (for couple ages 20-50), odds increase each year, or single parenting would have to be considered as well.
+There are approximately 60 million married couples in America, less in the ideal age range of 20-50 yrs, that may adequately raise a child into adulthood.
+With over a million abortions being replaced with a forced adoption policy, that results in roughly a 1-in-60 chance per year of being forced to raise another child.
+Considering the full period of 30 yrs (for couple ages 20-50), the odds of being required to adopt will increase each year for those not already chosen, or single parenting would have to be considered as a possible alternative.

-Those not selected, whether married or not, would be forced to pay for child support every year because it wouldn't be fair to impose upon couples to raise someone else's child who may not have the finances available to do so.
-Financial support will be mandatory for those not selected to raise the newborn children.
+For those not selected, whether married or not, will be forced to pay for child support every year because it wouldn't be fair to impose couples to raise someone else's child who may not have the finances available to do so.
+Providing financial support will be mandatory for those not selected to raise the newborn children.
+So, people will either be raising someone else's child or they are paying child support.

 Overpopulation

-The international community needs to consider overpopulation as a human rights violation since the quality of life is diminished by a certain degree.
+The international community should consider overpopulation as a human rights violation since the quality of life is diminished by a certain degree.
 Because of this, the United Nations should impose a more restrictive policy towards nations that fail to address their overpopulation issue.

-The global community will need to adopt a universally accepted means of measuring a nation's population level that considers factors such as: (1) population growth rate and variance, (2) economic stability, (3) quality of life, (4) agriculture production, (5) geographical space, (6) death rate, (7) environmental impact (waste/pollution), among other factors.
+Since a more aggressive stance will be taken, the global community should adopt a universally accepted means of determining a nation's population such as: (1) population growth rate and variance, (2) economic stability, (3) quality of life, (4) agriculture production, (5) geographical location and expansion, (6) death rate, (7) environmental impact (waste/pollution), among other factors.

-Once a nation has been determined that it is unable to adequately support its population level for the next decade or so, sanctions will be placed on the offending nation to encourage corrective action.
-If sanctions prove to be ineffective then the international community may need to declare that the nation is in violation of human rights, and a strict quarantine will be imposed.
+Once a nation has been determined that it is unable to adequately support its population for the next decade or so, sanctions will be placed upon the offending nation to encourage corrective action.
+If sanctions prove to be ineffective then the international community may need to declare that the nation is in violation of human rights and a strict quarantine will be imposed.

-A quarantined nation will be isolated to the degree that travel will be restricted, trade halted (including food and medicine), and other economic conditions imposed until the overpopulation situation is adequately rectified.
+A quarantined nation will be isolated to the degree that travel will be restricted, trade halted (including food and medicine), and other economic conditions imposed until the overpopulation situation is rectified with corrective measures.

 bottom of page